 I’ve been helping to baby-sit my year old grandson this past week & it’s brought home to me the stark reality of this image.
 I salute every working woman & acknowledge that their successes have required a much greater amount of effort than their male counterparts pic.twitter.com/2EJjDcK1BR— anand mahindra (@anandmahindra) February 5, 2019

 Those people should take a long hard look at this powerful comic strip by Peruvian political cartoonist Carlin.
-It went viral across social media last year after being tweeted by Indian businessman, Harvard grad and billionaire Anand Mahindra, who shared the image with a very important message.
+It gained popularity after being tweeted by an Indian businessman, Harvard grad and billionaire Anand Mahindra, who shared the image with a very important message.
 "I’ve been helping to babysit my year old grandson this past week & it’s brought home to me the stark reality of this image.
 I salute every working woman & acknowledge that their successes have required a much greater amount of effort than their male counterparts," Mahindra wrote.

 No te pierdas la #Carlincatura de hoy https://t.co/N9wRsfrzSV pic.twitter.com/AVGqISaE2F— Diario La República (@larepublica_pe) February 2, 2019